zowe/zowe.github.io/security.md

 * The security architecture of all Zowe components is reviewed by the Security Workgroup.
 * The squads perform internal security code review of newly implemented features and other security related code changes.
 * The code reviews are performed by squad members other than the individuals who created the code.
-* The squads continuously perform security testing of their components' code and configuration for security issues.
+* The squads continuously perform security testing for security issues in their components' code and configuration.
 * A full penetration testing is performed by the Security Workgroup before each major release.

 ### Vulnerability monitoring</h3>